2017 WAC men's basketball tournament

 The 2017 WAC men's basketball tournament is a postseason men's basketball tournament for the Western Athletic Conference.
 It will be held from March 9–11, 2017 at Orleans Arena in Paradise, Nevada.
-The winner of the tournament, New Mexico State, will receive the conference's automatic bid to the NCAA tournament with a 70-60 win over California State-Bakersfield.
+The winner of the tournament, New Mexico State, received the conference's automatic bid to the NCAA tournament with a 70-60 win over California State-Bakersfield.

 Seeds

 Grand Canyon was ineligible to participate in the conference tournament during its transition to Division I. The remaining seven teams will participate in the tournament.
 The top seed will receive a bye to the semifinals.
 Teams will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.